a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 ##
 #### 🕵️ TCP SYN Scan (-sS option in Nmap)

-This is known as a half-open scan or stealth scan:
+This is also known as a **half-open scan or stealth scan**:

 - Nmap sends a SYN packet.
 - If the port is open, the server replies with a SYN-ACK.
 - But instead of replying with an ACK (step 3, to complete the handshake), Nmap sends an RST (reset) to tear down the connection immediately.

-So the connection is never fully established — only the SYN → SYN-ACK part happens.
+So the connection is never fully established, only the SYN → SYN-ACK part happens.

 **Advantages:**
 - Stealthier: It doesn’t complete the handshake, so it’s less likely to be logged or trigger alarms.